 For my wedding, I wanted to create a pamphlet for the guests to use to familiarize themselves with the ceremony.
 We had many non-religious and non-Jewish guests, and it was important to my wife and I that they be able to follow the ceremony and understand the underlying symbolism.

 It was especially important to me that the transitions between the events be clearly laid out – something that I found was lacking in some of the pamphlets I’ve read.
 It’s all well and good that the chuppah symbolizes one thing and the yichud room symbolizes something else, but if you don’t tell people that the room will go crazy when the groom steps on the glass and the crowd will dance the couple from the chuppah to the yichud room, the uninitiated guests in the crowd may be very surprised!

-Below are images of the wedding pamphlet we used, and also a downloadable Adobe Photoshop file which can be customized.
-If this is outside of your wheelhouse, feel free to contact me via the “Send a Message” form at the bottom of the site, and I’ll be happy to do it for you.
+Above are images of the wedding pamphlet we used, and also a downloadable Adobe Photoshop file which can be customized.
+If this is outside of your wheelhouse, feel free to contact me and I’ll be happy to do it for you.

 Welcome to Gabby and Jake’s wedding!
 We are honored and delighted that you are able to celebrate with us.
 If you don’t know who Gabby and Jake are, don’t worry – Lakewood is a big place, the Bar Mitzvah you’re looking for is probably one street over.

 This pamphlet should hopefully give you a timeline of what to expect at our wedding.

 Kabbalas Panim (literally “Receiving of Faces”, although it’s much more poetic in Hebrew) is the stage of the wedding where Gabby and Jake greet their wedding guests – separately.
 It is customary for the bride and groom not to see each other for one week prior to the wedding – this increases the anticipation and excitement of the day, as well as enabling alone time for introspection and reflection.